-Upon completion of the Stage 3 consultation activities, all of the input received from the public and affected stakeholders will be collated and summarized so that it can be reported to the RSWAC.
+Upon completion of consultation activities, all of the input received from the public and affected stakeholders will be collated and summarized so that it can be reported to the RSWAC.
 The input can be reviewed by RSWAC with the intention of determining if modifications to the SWMP should be recommended to the Board.